Najusampaioribeiro/Najusampaioribeiro/README.md

 may the force be with you!! 🌃

-- 🔭 Atualmente estou estudando em como desenvolver projetos pela Alura
+- 🔭 Atualmente estudando em como desenvolver projetos pelo Alura
 - 🌱 usualmente sigo aprendendo a como programar
 - 🤔 Estou a procura de ajuda com variados projetos
 - 📫 How to reach me: anajuliasilvasampaio17@gmail.com